Khlong Yai: Geography

 Khlong Yai is found on a thin strip of territory belonging to Thailand along the coast of the Gulf of Thailand.
 The border with Cambodia runs roughly parallel to the coast at a distance of roughly 2 km, following the Cardamom Mountains.
 The high rainfall of the area results in dense rain forest along this narrow coastal strip.
 The hills nearest to Khlong Yai reach to about 300 m, but further north the height of the mountains exceeds 1000 m.

 Climate

-Khlong Yai has a tropical monsoon climate (Köppen climate classification Aw) influenced by the nearby Cardamom Mountains, which amplify the summer monsoon.
+Khlong Yai has a tropical monsoon climate (Köppen Am) influenced by the nearby Cardamom Mountains, which amplify the summer monsoon.
 While no month is truly dry, a short dry season runs from December to January.
 Rain increases somewhat from February to April, and then the main monsoon season begins in May, lasting until October.
 The monsoon season features torrential rain, with over 1000 mm falling in August alone, and over 800 mm falling in each of June and July.
 The rains ease in November, although significant rainfall may still occur.
 The highest monthly rainfall recorded from 1961 to 1990 was a total of 2072.4 mm in August.